Canadian International School of Beijing: Curriculum

 CISB offers a Montessori Kindergarten from 18 months to 3 years old and an internationally recognized Canadian curriculum through an agreement with the New Brunswick, Canada, Department of Education.

 In the early years, the curriculum provides an emphasis on the skills, knowledge, and attitudes students will need for later success.
 As the students progress into Middle School, the subject areas broaden to provide them with experiences in specific curriculum areas and to introduce new interests.
 In High School, the program begins to become more focused as we prepare students to meet the requirements for university entrance.

 In addition, CISB is a 3 programme IB World School offering the International Baccalaureate PYP, MYP and Diploma Programmes.

 Accreditation

 All certificates and diplomas issued for student achievement are recognized by the New Brunswick, Canada, Department of Education.

 The school is affiliated with UNESCO and ACAMIS.

 Sports and activities

 CISB Bobcats compete in sports competitions as part of the ACAMIS and ISAC Leagues.
-CISB Bobcats teams include basketball, soccer, softball, volleyball, badminton, table tennis, cheerleading, speed stacking and track and field.
+CISB Bobcats teams include basketball, soccer, softball, volleyball, badminton, table tennis, and track and field.